MakotoUwu/challenge-data-analysis/README.md

 <a name="visuals"></a>
 ## Visuals

-All the visuals and  can be found in the respective Jupyter notebooks.
+All the visuals can be found in the respective Jupyter notebooks.
 Ex:

 ![My Image](visuals/output.png)
 ![My Image](visuals/newplot.png)